Rechercher dans ce blog

 It has been believed that Hall thrusters, an efficient kind of electric propulsion widely used in orbit, must be large to produce a lot of thrust.
 Now, a new study from the University of Michigan suggests that smaller Hall thrusters can generate much more thrust—potentially making them candidates for interplanetary missions.

-"People had previously thought that you could only push a certain amount of current through a thruster area, which in turn translates directly into how much force or thrust you can generate per unit area," said Benjamin Jorns, U-M associate professor of aerospace engineering who led the new Hall thruster study to be presented at the AIAA SciTech Forum in National Harbor, Maryland, today.
+"People had previously thought that you could only push a certain amount of current through a thruster area, which in turn translates directly into how much force or thrust you can generate per unit area," said Benjamin Jorns, U-M associate professor of who led the new Hall thruster study to be presented at the AIAA SciTech Forum in National Harbor, Maryland, today.

 His team challenged this limit by running a 9 kilowatt Hall thruster up to 45 kilowatts, maintaining roughly 80% of its nominal efficiency.
 This increased the amount of force generated per unit area by almost a factor of 10.

 Hall thrusters were believed to be unable to compete because of the way they operate.
-The propellant, typically a noble gas like xenon, moves through a cylindrical channel where it is accelerated by a powerful electric field.
+The , typically a like xenon, moves through a cylindrical channel where it is accelerated by a powerful electric field.
 It generates thrust in the forward direction as it departs out the back.
 But before the propellant can be accelerated, it needs to lose some electrons to give it a positive charge.

-Electrons accelerated by a magnetic field to run in a ring around that channel—described as a "buzz saw" by Jorns—knock electrons off the propellant atoms and turn them into positively charged ions.
+Electrons accelerated by a to run in a ring around that channel—described as a "buzz saw" by Jorns—knock electrons off the propellant atoms and turn them into positively charged ions.
 However, calculations suggested that if a Hall thruster tried to drive more propellant through the engine, the electrons whizzing in a ring would get knocked out of the formation, breaking down that "buzz saw" function.

 "It's like trying to bite off more than you can chew," Jorns said.
 "The buzz saw can't work its way through that much material."